 - How does the designated index differ from a relevant broad market index?

 Not applicable. - Where can the methodology used for the calculation of the designated index be found?

-Where can I find more product specific information online?
-More product-specific information can be found on the website: https://mifl.ie/sustainability not qualify as environmentally sustainable under the EU social objective: 1% sustainable investments with a investment means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.
+Sustainable investment means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.